Home Page

 How do we make sense of the future, if we don’t understand the past?

-I realise that other families share some of the 32 ancestors on this website.
-I would love to hear from anybody who is interested in these stories.
-I have enabled “comments” on the pages on this site, so do leave a comment.
-All comments are welcome, particularly those that provide further information or correct errors.
-Comments are moderated, so there may be a short delay between you posting a comment and it being released to the website.
+I’m aware that other families may share some of the 32 ancestors featured here.
+I would be very glad to hear from anyone interested in these stories.
+Comments are enabled throughout the site, so please feel free to contribute, whether to add information or correct any mistakes.
+Comments are moderated, so there may be a short delay before they appear.

 Acknowledgements

 I got the idea for this website from Richard Knott who created a much more ambitious website called 64 Regency Ancestors.
-Our family trees overlap and he has kindly given me permission to reproduce the stories he researched and wrote about Nicholas Knox/Mary Butler and Richard Hine/Susan Treeby.
+Our family trees overlap and he has kindly given me permission to reproduce some of the stories he researched and wrote.